ropelletier/ScoreBoard/README.md

-# ScoreBoard for sport streams
+# ScoreBoard for sport stream
 **Sport statistics for streaming throw OBS, WireCast and etc. on MacOS.**

 <p align="center">